texttest/website_2/_articles/restful_booker_demo.md

 Code katas are great for practicing your skills.
 By necessity though these are small problems, and your production code is on a completely different scale.
 In this article I want to show you a kind of code kata that’s a little bit larger.
 It’s a back-end service with a database, written in node.js.
 It has a REST API and is backed by a Mongo database.
 It's a little bit closer to a real world system than your average code kata.
 Let's look at a good way to get this code under control using TextTest and CaptureMock.

 ## The System under Test - Restful Booker
-The code for [Restful Booker](https://github.com/texttest/restful-booker) is forked under the TextTest project on Github.
+The code for [Restful Booker](https://github.com/texttest/restful-booker) is a worked example under the TextTest project on Github.
 It's a fork based on [Mark Winteringham's code](https://github.com/mwinteringham/restful-booker).
 Mark does workshops and trainings for testers, and he created this application to help teach good strategies for exploring and manual testing an API.
 Restful Booker is deliberately designed to be buggy, often in subtle ways.
 It's also designed with fairly comprehensive documentation so you can assess the value of that too.

 I'm using this code slightly differently - my concern is how to write automated tests for this service that will be reliable, fast and comprehensive enough to support refactoring, and not too much work to create or maintain.
 I've used TextTest and CaptureMock in this role on a microservices production system I worked on previously, and I'm also drawing on the experiences of Geoff Bache testing several other service-based and microservices systems.
 So even though this is a toy example, I think it illustrates a viable approach.